-Do not use marine diesel oils, heating oils or entirely or partially plant-based diesel fuels, such as rape seed oil or bio diesel, Aquazole and similar diesel-water emulsions.
+Do not use marine diesel oils, heating oils, Aquazole and similar dieselwater emulsions.
 Diesel fuels must not be diluted with fuels for petrol engines.

 Refuelling

 Before refuelling, switch off engine and any external heaters with combustion chambers.
 Switch off any mobile phones.